 Being able to consistently detect and avoid phishing email attempts that land in your inbox is a critical component of security.
 Remember to employ both multiple technical and human layers of filtering to detect and make disposition decisions.
 Reject, drop or notify your cyber security team of email threats as early as possible in the receipt cycle.
 To do this, never accept too many connections at once, block the worst of the worst, authenticate the sender, and examine the content, doing each step well.

-Ongoing, you need to have your cybersecurity team continually monitoring your email since email is the primary attack vector for spam, phishing, and ransomware attacks.
+Ongoing, you need to have your cybersecurity team continually monitor your email since email is the primary attack vector for spam, phishing, and ransomware attacks.

 Spam and phishing are social engineering attacks, so it is critical that you think of your employees as an integral part of your security.
 They are your last line of defense.
 Dropping your guard can lead to a successful attack causing your organization’s irreparable harm, leading you to go out of business.
 Let your cybersecurity team lead employee cybersecurity training, since enabling your human firewall is one of your best cybersecurity feedback loops for improvements.